cecat/WeatherStation/src/ideaSpark/README.md

 The instructions here are tested only on a Mac. using a MacBook with Apple silicon (M2).

-If you have already followed the instructions in the [dev/ideaSpark](https://github.com/cecat/WeatherStation/tree/main/dev/ideaSpark) directory to assemble your hardware, and the startup instructions in the main [src](https://github.com/cecat/WeatherStation/tree/main/src) directory to isntall drivers and the Arduino IDE on your computer.
+At this point you should have already followed the instructions in the [dev/ideaSpark](https://github.com/cecat/WeatherStation/tree/main/dev/ideaSpark) directory to assemble your hardware, and the startup instructions in the main [src](https://github.com/cecat/WeatherStation/tree/main/src) directory to install drivers and the Arduino IDE on your computer.

 ## 1. Set up Arduino IDE to connect and upload to the ESP8266 processor